-- Maximizer Ad-Network: We launched our Maximizer Ad-Network in 2009 and currently have a network of over 250 websites, such as qooza.hk, travellife.org and unwire.hk, on our Maximizer Ad-Network, which enables our clients to procure advertising space one-stop from all of our partner websites. - MobMax HK Ad-Network: We launched our MobMax HK Ad-Network in 2012 and currently have a network of over 100 Hong Kong-focused apps and mobile sites, such as the mobile site of unwire.hk, on our MobMax HK Ad-Network, which enables our clients to procure advertising space one-stop from all of our Hong Kong-focused partner apps and mobile sites. - MobMax PRC Ad-Network: From April 2012 to April 2015, we were able to procure advertising space one-stop for our clients on over 7,500 PRC-focused apps and mobile sites.
-Since November 2014, we are able to procure advertising space one-stop for our clients on over 40,000 PRC-focused apps from another mobile advertisement app network operator in the PRC.
+- Maximizer Ad-Network: We launched our Maximizer Ad-Network in 2009 and currently have a network of over 250 websites, such as qooza.hk, travellife.org and unwire.hk, on our Maximizer Ad-Network, which enables our clients to procure advertising space one-stop from all of our partner websites. - MobMax HK Ad-Network: We launched our MobMax HK Ad-Network in 2012 and currently have a network of over 100 Hong Kong-focused apps and mobile sites, such as the mobile site of unwire.hk, on our MobMax HK Ad-Network, which enables our clients to procure advertising space one-stop from all of our Hong Kong-focused partner apps and mobile sites. - MobMax PRC Ad-Network: Since 2012, we have been cooperating with a mobile advertisement network operator in the PRC, an Independent Third Party, which enables us to offer our clients display advertisement placement services on over 7,500 PRC-focused apps and mobile sites.